 Patio and walk edges are honest pinch points

+Clay can hold surface water while deeper roots still need air.
 If sprinklers already run, watch whether low heads sit in puddles that used to dry faster.
-Programming that ignores clay reality can keep surface soil wet while deeper roots still need air.
+Programming that ignores clay reality can keep surface soil wet while the lawn still looks thirsty on top.
 When you want technicians to read valves and grade together, use irrigation booking and mention drainage photos in the same message so visits align.

 When to bring Eichenlaub in this season